micmejia/bible-dump/NKJV/1 Thessalonians/1 Thess 4.md

 For God did not call us to uncleanness, but in holiness.

 ###### 8
-Therefore he who rejects _this_ does not reject man, but God, who[^a] has also given us His Holy Spirit. ## A Brotherly and Orderly Life
+Therefore he who rejects _this_ does not reject man, but God, who has also given us His Holy Spirit. ## A Brotherly and Orderly Life

 ###### 9
 But concerning brotherly love you have no need that I should write to you, for you yourselves are taught by God to love one another;